 Here are some extra tips for window washing.

-Cleaning your windows is often a DIY task.
+Cleaning your windows is often a do-it-yourself task.
 However, some homeowners may want to hire professional window cleaners for the project.

 Do-it-yourself window cleaning is a simple task that takes only a few inexpensive tools and no specialized skills.
 The hardest part is accessing the windows.
 Safety is paramount, particularly if you’re working above the ground.
 Practice proper ladder safety if you need to use a ladder to clean your exterior windows.
 Place the ladder on level ground and have another adult hold it while you work.
 Never attempt to clean exterior windows by sitting on an open ledge and leaning out.